-Refrigerant gas, previously known as “freon”, is used for most home heating, ventilating, and air conditioning (HVAC) units in America.
+Refrigerant gas, previously known as “freon” (due to threats about the use of the name), is used for most home heating, ventilating, and air conditioning (HVAC) units in America.
 The makeup of refrigerant gas includes hydrogen, carbon, fluorine, and chlorine, or HCFC (hydro chlorofluorocarbons).

 HCFC was created to take the place of a refrigerant containing carbon, fluorine, and chlorine, or CFC (chlorofluorocarbons).
 It was argued that HCFC was safer than CFC because HCFC is nonflammable, nontoxic, noncorrosive, and odorless.
 After a long debate the CFC was finally phased out and HCFC was established as the most common refrigerant.